OPT Prosthetics Technician Jobs

 Pursue ABC or BOC certification while on OPT

 Sitting for American Board for Certification exams during your OPT period signals long-term commitment to the field.
-Employers view certified candidates as stronger H-1B sponsorship investments, improving your chances of transitioning to a longer-term visa after OPT ends.
+Employers view certified candidates as stronger H-1B visa sponsorship investments, improving your chances of transitioning to a longer-term visa after OPT ends.

 Can I work as a Prosthetics Technician on OPT without a clinical license?